canjs/can-observable-array/doc/static-of.md

 @signature `ObservableArray.of(<TYPE>)`

-  Returns an `ObservableArray` constructor with it's static items property set to the `Type` argument.
+  Returns an `ObservableArray` constructor with its [can-observable-array/static.items static items] property set to the `Type` argument.
 This can be used to define the [can-observable-object#Typedproperties Typed properties].

   ```html
   <my-app></my-app>